-- Complaints relating to a Council or committee resolution. - Complaints relating to a planning application or decision. - Complaints relating to infringements. - Complaints relating to building, health and food services. - Complaints alleging fraud, corruption or other criminal behaviour. - Freedom of information requests. - Work related grievances from our staff (i.e. complaints relating to their employment). - Complaints already reviewed by an external agency.
+- Complaints relating to a Council or committee resolution. - Complaints relating to a planning application or decision. - Complaints relating to infringements. - Complaints relating to building, health, and food services. - Complaints alleging fraud, corruption, or other criminal behaviour. - Freedom of information requests. - Work related grievances from our staff (i.e. complaints relating to their employment). - Complaints already reviewed by an external agency. - Complaints relating to matters being addressed through insurance claim processes or other legal proceedings.